Autonomous Driving Engineering

-The curriculum in Autonomous Driving Engineering (ADE) is part of the Master’s Degree Course in Electronic Engineering for Intelligent Vehicles (EEIV).
-This curriculum integrates teaching activities belonging until the academic year 2021/22 in the Master’s Degree Course in Advanced Automotive Electronic Engineering (AAEE) with subjects and teaching activities specifically focused on Autonomous Driving; the specific aim of the ADE curriculum is to educate future engineers with a solid knowledge of the methods and tools used in the development of intelligent transportation systems.
-In particular this includes knowledge about software and electronic systems widely used in intelligent vehicles for: perceiving the environment, processing sensor data, planning driving actions and maneuvers, and driving a vehicle.
+The specific goal of the ADE curriculum is to provide future engineers with a solid knowledge of the methods and tools used in the development of intelligent transportation systems.
+In particular, this includes knowledge of software and electronic systems widely used in intelligent vehicles for: sensing the environment, processing sensor data, planning driving actions and manoeuvres, and driving a vehicle.